skarllet/events/README.md

       console.log(payload) // prints the data sended to the event })

-    // Creates avent listener that listens to all events on('*', (payload, event) => {
+    // Creates a event listener that listens to all events emmited on('*', (payload, event) => {
       console.log(event) // prints te event
       console.log(payload) // prints the data sended to the event